 They have to actually work.
 And think.
 And answer tough questions.

 And now we expect them to do more work at home?
 More thinking?
 More sitting?

 Of course they’re going to complain or flat out refuse or revert to tears and a tantrum.

-But there are ways to help ease them into this new transition of coming home from school and doing homework.
+But there are ways to help ease them into this new transition of coming home from school and helping kindergarteners do homework.